glakshay/glakshay/README.md

 <h1> 👋 Hi there </h1>

-I am <strong>Lakshay Gopalka</strong>, currently pursuing Masters in <a href="https://www.wpi.edu/academics/departments/robotics-engineering">Robotics engineering</a> student at WPI and currently a software intern at Massachusetts Biomedical Initiatives.
+I am <strong>Lakshay Gopalka</strong>, currently pursuing Masters in <a href="https://www.wpi.edu/academics/departments/robotics-engineering">Robotics engineering</a> student at WPI and incoming Robotics and AI intern At Siemens.currently a software intern at Massachusetts Biomedical Initiatives.

 🔭 <strong>I’m currently working on</strong></strong></strong></strong>:
-- Software development, writing code, developing laser patterns, CO2 laser testing on various specimens like bones, enamel for medical applications.
+- COmputer Vision and OpenCV
 - Researching on soft robotics using novel techniques in Fluidics & Magenetism in the <a href="https://nemitzroboticsgroup.com">Nemitz Robotics Group</a>
-- I am also working in the Perception and computer vision team for SubTerreanian DARPA challenge.

 👨‍💻 <strong>My recent work involves</strong></strong></strong>:
 - Using novel deep learning methods with robotics using C++/ Python for industrial manipulator for various grasping operations in task space.